 One of the business world’s most successful innovations is the electronic signature.
 Along with Zoom, it has proven to be invaluable as an increasing number of companies realize the economy of scale it provides.
 They are requiring fewer square feet of office space and increasing the number of employees who can work from home, thanks in part to the many advantages of eSignatures.

-The good news for major players in the e-signature space is that because of the convenience and cost-savings it offers, the use of the digital signature is fast becoming the norm.
+The good news for major players in the e-signature space is that because of the convenience and cost-savings it offers, the use of the electronic signature is fast becoming the norm.
 Driving cross-town or flying cross-country for a signature has become the exception rather than the rule.

 In this post, we’re going to look at two heavyweights in the electronic signature space: Adobe Sign and DocuSign.
 We’ll look at the pros and cons of each, and we’ll determine a winner at the conclusion.
 We’ll also let a third competitor enter the ring: jSign – a rapidly rising contender in the world of the electronic signature.